Succession’s J Smith Cameron tweets cryptic Gerri and Roman photo

 Furious Gerri is in attendance, and “when Roman asks her for advice, she turns him down, saying that she’ll be requesting ‘eye-watering sums of money’ from Waystar Royco, and that if he tries to contradict her version of events at any point she will release his ‘copious’ dick pics”, writes The Independent’s Philippa Snow in her four-star review of the episode.

-At the moment, it remains unclear what will happen to Gerri’s future at the company and if this signifies the end of her and Roman’s relationship.
+At the moment, it remains unclear what will happen to Gerri’s future at the company.

 Succession premieres new episodes on Sundays at 9pm EST on HBO Max in the US and the following day on Sky and Sky Atlantic in the UK.